What is Xanthan Gum?

 Stability to heat

-The viscosity of xanthan gum solution will not change greatly with the change of temperature.
-The viscosity of general polysaccharide will change due to heating, but the viscosity of xanthan gum aqueous solution has almost no change between 10-80 ℃, even if the low concentration of aqueous solution still shows stable high viscosity in a wide temperature range.
+The viscosity of the xanthan gum solution will not change greatly with the change of temperature.
+The viscosity of general polysaccharides will change due to heating, but the viscosity of xanthan gum aqueous solution has almost no change between 10-80 ℃, even if the low concentration of aqueous solution still shows stable high viscosity in a wide temperature range.
 The viscosity of 1% xanthan gum solution (containing 1% potassium chloride) was only reduced by 3% when heated from 25℃ to 120℃.